tjlane/tjlane.github.io/_posts/2020-02-01-protein-folding.md

 ---
-title: 'How do proteins fold?'
+title: '❓ How do proteins fold?'
 date: 2020-02-01
 permalink: /posts/2010/protein-folding/
 tags: